jennschiffer/jsChat/README.md

 ### Just a big fat FYI

-1. this is a learning project for me - basically it is the first time I've ever worked with node, socket.io, express, and sqlite3 all together
+1. this is a learning project for me - basically it is the first time I've ever worked with node, socket.io, express, and sqlite3 all together on my own. it's my precious agile hack job baby in progress

 2. this has not been tested beyond my own machine

-3. if you have suggestions for best practices, please PLEASE post an issue or reach out to me <jenn@pancaketheorem.com>.
-I'd love to get some insight from those of you who are experienced with these technologies.
+3. if you have suggestions and tips, please PLEASE post an issue or reach out to me <jenn@pancaketheorem.com>.
+I'd love to get some insight and feedback from those of you who are experienced with these technologies